 Checked with library team and realized that there is impossible to guarantee that there is no meta-stability issue.
 The meta-stability may not be resolved immediately, even if the clock is gated.
 Hence, the recommendation is to have IP to implement an IP-Specific mechanism to guarantee that the async_wake_b is glitch-free and meet the Tresetmin requirement.
 This restriction is essential to avoid meta-stability.

-Integration Notes

-Component Map File

-The PCGU component requires the same component map file as that of being used in PGCB and CDC components.
-On top of that, it requires an additional pgcb_mx22_gen component as follow: